bengera/js-daily-practice/README.md

 This is a daily warmup routine to keep JavaScript ...... fresh in your memory.
 Follow each instruction:

-1. Recall verbally what ... does.
+1. Recall verbally what the method does.
-2. Write the syntax for it.
+2. Write the syntax for the method.
 3. Do the 3-4 challenges below.
 4. Explain verbally what is happening in the code and how it works to identify gaps in knowledge.
 ```